A spiritually well person seeks a sense of moral and ethical purpose, based on their beliefs, cultures, and ideologies.

 Goolsby Chapel

-The chapel offers a quiet and peaceful place for prayer, meditation, or reflection on weekdays from 9 a.m. to sunset when classes are in session.
+The chapel offers a quiet and peaceful place for prayer, meditation or reflection on weekdays from 9 a.m. to sunset when classes are in session.
 The chapel is nondenominational and not affiliated with any one religion; all are welcome.

 Union Meditation Room

-Located on the fourth floor of the University Union, the Union Meditation Room is a quiet space is open for meditation, prayer and reflection whenever the Union is open.
+Located on the fourth floor of the University Union, the Union Meditation Room is a quiet space open for meditation, prayer and reflection whenever the Union is open.

 Common Ground

-Common Ground is a weekly meeting for students who are interested in building interfaith relationships, learning positive practices for both our physical and spiritual growth and development, and talking about different approaches to spirituality from different faith and non-faith traditions.
+Common Ground is a weekly meeting for students who are interested in building interfaith relationships, learning positive practices for both our physical and spiritual growth and development and talking about different approaches to spirituality from different faith and non-faith traditions.

 Spiritual Life Gardening

-Learn about gardening, spend time outside, get your hands in the dirt, and grow fresh produce that is donated to the UNT Food Pantry by spending one hour each week in the UNT Community Garden.
+Learn about gardening, spend time outside, get your hands in the dirt and grow fresh produce that is donated to the UNT Food Pantry by spending one hour each week in the UNT Community Garden.

-Virtual Connection
+Virtual Connections

 Remote Meditation Sessions